 - risk of not achieving full expenditure of annual allocation (this will take in to consideration the amount of annual allocation included in the final quarter as expenditure heavily weighted in the last quarter of the year represents a significant risk of underspend).

-The summary is published in the papers for each meeting of the Investment Committee.
-The agenda and papers for these meetings are published on the Business case summaries page.
+The summary is published in the papers for each meeting of the Investment Committee as well as on our Projects Page.